Resynchronizing the Deduplication Database

 - To reconcile inconsistencies between the DDB and the CommServe database.
 You want to bring the DDB online from maintenance mode.

-- To avoid need to seal the DDB after the CommServe DR Restore.
+- To avoid the need to seal the DDB after the CommServe DR Restore.

 - The DDB sealing can be avoided only if the CommServe DR restore was completed using the DR backup within the past five days.
-The time taken to resynchronize the DDB depends upon how old the DR backup is that is being used for resynchronization.
+The resynchronization job runs in the background.
+It starts within 15 minutes of initiation and you may monitor the Event Viewer to see the resynchronization job progress.

 - For CommServe Disaster Recovery, there are two different ways to start the DDB resynchronization process depending on the situation in which the CommServe DR restore is performed: